dhamidi/grapho/README.md

 # Running

-γραφώ is not ready for production yet, so there is no binary to install yet.
+γράφω is not ready for production yet, so there is no binary to install yet.
 If you want to run it in the current development state you can do so with the following commands: